eddex/hslu-simple-mep-results/README.md

 - Firefox should prompt you to install the extension, if not..
   - open Firefox and open the URL `about:addons`
   - press the gear-button and select *Install Add-on from File...*
-  - select the downloaded `.xps` file
+  - select the downloaded `.xpi` file

 **From  sources**
 - clone / download this repo (and unzip it)